osu-uwrt/riptide_setup/README.md

 ```
 git remote -v
 ```
 You will see both a remote to your fork and to the main repo.
-You will use these two remotes a lot when pushing code to your fork, submitting pull-reqruests, and pulling down the latest code.
+You will use these two remotes a lot when pushing code to your fork, submitting pull-requests, and pulling down the latest code.